-In this model, content is created and drafted throughout the organization and there are often no guidelines in place for how content is written or published.
+A distributed or decentralized content governance model is where content is created and drafted throughout the organization and there are often no guidelines in place for how content is written or published.
 This makes it difficult for those technically responsible for content as they have no real control over content practices, yet might get blamed for its current state.
 There are benefits to this model: content is often created by those close to the end users and initially, it will have a lower cost.
-However, in the long term this model can hinder communication and result in unprofessional and inaccurate content.
+However, in the long term, this model can hinder communication and result in unprofessional and inaccurate content.
 This model often best works for small start-up companies that do not have the resources for a designated content team.

 2. The Central Team

-This model allows for easy content management since a small group of people will be creating and publishing it.
+A central team content governance model is where a small group of people creates and publishes content which allows for easy content management.
 Having one central team leads to good internal communication within the team, ensuring content is not duplicated and errors are caught before being published.
-Futhermore, the content team can create and grow their own culture and identity that will enhance the overall brand.
+Furthermore, the content team can create and grow its own culture and identity that will enhance the overall brand.
 When using this model, research is often of high importance to ensure the content is relevant to users, as this team is often remote from the user.
-The central team model is not realistic for a large organization that requires more support, but is better suited for a medium-sized organization with up to 50 employees.
+The central team model is not realistic for a large municipality or organization that requires more support but is better suited for a medium-sized organization with up to 50 employees.

 3. Hub and Spoke

-This model has a large team with everyone focused and centralized around commonly held content principles, allowing consistency and culture to flourish.
-It scales well and can be used for large organizations that create a large amount of content.
-This model will only be successful if clear governance, workflow, management structure, systems and processes are in place.
+The Hub and Spoke content governance model has a large team with everyone focused and centralized around commonly held content principles, allowing consistency and culture to flourish.
+It scales well and can be used for large municipalities or organizations that create a large amount of content.
+This model will only be successful if clear governance, workflow, management structure, systems, and processes are in place.
 Each team member needs to be on the same page and have a deep understanding of the overall goal and brand.
 This model is well suited for large corporate or government organizations with a structured system.

-This model distributes people based on the different disciplines required for content creation: drafting the copy, service design, UX design, user research, etc. This model works well on a large scale and relies on teams with specific, in-depth knowledge, but it does not have a clear structure, which can result in confusion regarding who is responsible for which content when overlap occurs.
-This model is best for large organizations with many different product or service offerings and departments, and internal capacity dedicated roles to carry out writing, design and UX testing activities.
+This matrix content governance model distributes people based on the different disciplines required for content creation: drafting the copy, service design, UX design, user research, etc. This model works well on a large scale and relies on teams with specific, in-depth knowledge, but it does not have a clear structure, which can result in confusion regarding who is responsible for which content when overlap occurs.
+This model is best for large municipalities or organizations with many different product or service offerings and departments, and internal capacity dedicated roles to carry out writing, design, and UX testing activities.

 To learn more about best practices and strategies, join our quarterly newsletter for tips and examples from our latest projects.